trailofbits/algo/docs/TROUBLESHOOTING.md

 ### I have a problem not covered here

 If you have an issue that you cannot solve with the guidance here, [file an issue](https://github.com/trailofbits/algo/issues/new) that describes the problem and we'll do our best to help you.
-You can also [join our Slack](https://empireslacking.herokuapp.com/) and ask for help in the **#tool-algo** channel.
+You can also [join our Slack](https://empireslacking.herokuapp.com/) and ask for help in the **#algo-support** channel.